-* “Chan, Professor, please!-” “That is not my name!
+* “That is not my name!
 The Professor was an invention.
 So perfect a disguise that I forgot who I am” “Chan, then who are you, tho?”
 “I am the Master“.

-* I always roar with laughter at Chantho’s sudden revenge.
+* I always roar with laughter at Chantho’s sudden and unexpected revenge on the Master.
 She knew she only had one shot, and she went for it.

 * Sally and Larry wouldn’t be happy to learn that they risked their lives protecting the TARDIS in the last episode for nothing.

 * “Killed by an insect.
 A girl.
 How inappropriate.
 Still, if the Doctor can be young and strong, then so can I. The Master… reborn!”

 * “This country has been sick.
 This country needs healing.
 This country needs medicine.
 In fact, I’d go so far as to say that what this country really needs right now, is a Doctor”.

 * “Before we start all that, I just want to say thank you.
 Thank you, one and all.
 You ugly, fat faced bunch of wet, sniveling traitors” Well, you would certainly know a lot about betrayal, wouldn’t you, Master?